21+ Famous Buildings and Monuments Influenced by Roman Architecture

 The tower's tilt began as soon as construction reached the third floor, starting a battle of wits with the gravity that would continue to the present day.

 The foundation of the tower, which is only 9 feet (3 meters) deep, was built on dense clay that impacted the soil and was not strong enough to hold the tower upright.
 As a result, the weight of the tower began to shift downward until it had found the weakest point.

 Galileo Galilei supposedly used the tower for some of his experiments with gravity.

 Style: Romanesque revival

 Built in an idiosyncratic Romanesque revival style, the Natural History Museum in London is a magnificent building.
 It was originally designed by the civil engineer Francis Fowke, who won an 1864 competition to design the building.
-When Fowke died shortly afterwards the scheme was taken over by Alfred Waterhouse, who revised the agreed plans, and re-designed the façades in a Romanesque style which was inspired by his frequent visits to the Continent.
+When Fowke died shortly afterward the scheme was taken over by Alfred Waterhouse, who revised the agreed plans and re-designed the façades in a Romanesque style which was inspired by his frequent visits to the Continent.

 Both men made ample use of Roman-inspired arcadings (a series of arches supported by columns, piers, or pillars) and architectural sculpture, not to mention columns.

 Construction commenced in 1873 and was completed seven years later in 1880.
 Waterhouse's revisions incorporated terracotta tiles to resist the sooty atmosphere of Victorian London.

 Today, the museum is one of Britain's best-loved examples of Romanesque architecture-inspired buildings and one of the city's most iconic landmarks.